Build Configuration

 index-url = <repository-url>

-Note that updating this global configuration eaffects all projects built on the workstation.
+Updating this global configuration affects all projects built on the workstation.
 Alternately, if your project uses a requirements.txt file in projects, you can add the following to it to configure on a project-by-project basis:

 --index-url <repository-url>